MicrosoftEdge/DevTools/explainers/CommandPalette/explainer.md

 ![Command Palette](cp_main.png)

 To try it out today, head to [edge://flags](edge://flags) and enable the Command Palette experiment.
 Once it's enabled, use the keyboard shortcut `CTRL+SHIFT+SPACE` to turn it on.
+For more information, check out our [documentation](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette).
 Let us know what you think; your suggestions just might be in the next version!

 ## Goals
   1. To simplify DevTools users’ workflow and